 According to Roper Public Affairs, 80 percent of decision-makers in business prefer to receive company information in a series of articles instead of an advertisement.

 What’s more, 70 percent say content marketing makes them feel “closer to the sponsoring company,” while 60 percent say that company content helps them make better decisions regarding products.

 What is Content Marketing?

 Content Marketing is part of a Relationship Marketing philosophy and approach to doing things.
 The main goal is to forge solid, emotion-centric customer connections to a brand.
-As opposed to transactional marketing’s (AKA ads, cold-calls, and such) focus on one-off sales and in your face aggressive sales tactics, relationship marketing’s fundamental strategy is focused on building long-term customer loyalty and engagement.
+As opposed to transactional marketing (AKA ads, cold-calls, and such) focusing on one-off sales and in-your-face aggressive sales tactics, relationship marketing’s fundamental strategy is focused on building long-term customer loyalty and engagement.